-Refer to section 71A of the NEL.
+10 Refer to section 71A of the NEL.

-Section 71A of the NEL provides the definition of 'affected or interested person or body' for the purposes of a reviewable regulatory decision.
-The definition includes: the network service provider to which the decision applies; a network service provider, network service user, prospective determination can apply to the Australian Competition Tribunal (Tribunal) for a review of the decision under the limited merits review framework in Division 3A of the NEL.
-In general terms, the applicant must demonstrate an error of fact, incorrect exercise of discretion, or unreasonableness by the AER in respect of the distribution determination.
-In addition, the applicant must demonstrate why the Tribunal varying or setting aside that decision on the basis of one or more of those grounds would, or is likely to, result in a decision that is materially preferable to the existing decision in terms of making a contribution to the achievement of the national electricity objective (NEO).
+11 Section 71A of the NEL provides the definition of 'affected or interested person or body' for the purposes of a reviewable regulatory decision.
+The definition includes: the network service provider to which the decision applies; a network service provider, network service user, prospective network service user or end user whose commercial interest are materially affected by the decision; a user or consumer association; and a reviewable regulatory decision process participant (e.g. stakeholders who have provided submission to the determination process).

+determination can apply to the Australian Competition Tribunal (Tribunal) for a review of the decision under the limited merits review framework in Division 3A of the NEL.
+In general terms, the applicant must demonstrate an error of fact, incorrect exercise of discretion, or unreasonableness by the AER in respect of the distribution determination.12 In addition, the applicant must demonstrate why the Tribunal varying or setting aside that decision on the basis of one or more of those grounds would, or is likely to, result in a decision that is materially preferable to the existing decision in terms of making a contribution to the achievement of the national electricity objective (NEO).
 If the affected party or the AER is not satisfied with the decision of the Tribunal, it may apply to the Federal Court of Australia for judicial review of the Tribunal's decision.